kmontana13/kmontana13/README.md

-- 👋 Hi, I’m Kate Montana, a master's student at the California Academy of Sciences and San Francisco State University.
+- 👋 Hi, I’m Kate Montana, a PhD at the American Museum of Natural History and the Graduate Center of the City University of New York.
-- 👀 I’m interested in spider evolution, biodiversity science in general, and learning about the history of life on earth.
+- 👀 I’m interested in arthropod evolution, biodiversity science in general, and learning about the history of life on earth.
-- 🌱 I’m currently learning R, phylogenomics.
+- 🌱 I’m currently learning R, unix, phylogenomics.
-- 📫 How to reach me: kmontana@calacademy.org
+- 📫 How to reach me: kmontana@gradcenter.cuny.edu

 <!---
 kmontana13/kmontana13 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.